Sort by:

 Watering

-Water your Philodendron Cordatum when the top 1-2 inches of soil feel dry to the touch.
-Be sure to use a well-draining pot and avoid overwatering to prevent root rot.
+Water your Heartleaf Philodendron when the top 1-2 inches of soil feel dry to the touch.
+Be sure to allow the excess water to drain away, as the plant does not like sitting in waterlogged soil.
+Make sure to use a well-draining potting mix for optimal results.

 Light and Temperature